qgis-md/QMDPresentation080818/README.md

-# QMDPresentation080818

-This presentation can be viewed at: [Inaugural QGIS MD Meeting](https://gitpitch.com/qgis-md/QMDPresentation080818/master).

 # Inaugural Meeting at TUgis 2018
 Come join us on August 8th, 2018 for the inaugural meeting of the Maryland QGIS User Group!